-Labadee beach is one of the best beaches in Haiti that you shouldn’t miss out on – be sure to make it a stop on your next cruise!
+Labadee Beach is one of the best beaches in Haiti that you shouldn’t miss out on – be sure to make it a stop on your next cruise!

 Amiga Island (Île à Rat Beach)

-Île à Rat, also known as Amiga Island, is a privately owned island located about 5 miles (8.1 km) west of Labadee Island.
+Île à Rat, also known as Amiga Island, is a privately owned island about 5 miles (8.1 km) west of Labadee Island.
 The island is very tiny, and walking around the island will only take around 15-20 minutes.

 This beach is home to a picturesque, sandy shoreline with beautiful turquoise waters.
-It’s the perfect place for swimming, sunbathing, and snorkeling because there are so many coral reefs and tropical fish to explore.
+It’s the perfect place for swimming, sunbathing, and snorkeling because there are many coral reefs and tropical fish to explore.